-This capability allows contractors to skip the confusing and time-consuming process of recalculating the correct price for every one of their services separately.
+This capability allows contractors to skip the confusing and time-consuming process of recalculating the correct price for every one of their services and HVAC system costs separately.

-With our Pricebook Pro option, contractors get direct access to equipment catalogues from top HVAC industry suppliers.
-Items from the catalogues, complete with images and product descriptions, can be linked to users’ pricebooks, so that the estimates they create feature the exact makes and models they will actually be using in their jobs.
+With our Pricebook Pro option, contractors get direct access to equipment catalogs from top HVAC industry suppliers.
+Items from the catalogs, complete with images and product descriptions, can be linked to users’ pricebooks, so that the estimates they create feature the exact makes and models they will actually be using in their jobs.

-Seamlessly Integrate Your Pricebook with Estimate and Invoice Features
+#2: Seamlessly Integrate Your Pricebook with Estimate & Invoice Features

-Instead of a tech or office manager looking at a printed pricebook or spreadsheet to reference pricing, then transferring that information onto other documents when creating estimates (and making manual calculations that are prone to error) — they simply select services when building an estimate, and all of this is done for them.
+Instead of a tech or office manager looking at a printed pricebook or spreadsheet to reference a price range, then transferring that information onto other documents when creating estimates (and making manual calculations that are prone to error) — they simply select services when building an estimate, and all of this is done for them.

-As a result, the time it takes to generate estimates is reduced — whether it’s created from the field or office — and errors from data entry or miscalculation are essentially eliminated.
+As a result, it takes less time to generate estimates — whether it’s created from the field or office — and errors from data entry or miscalculation are essentially eliminated.

 The same, seamless integration and workflow applies when it’s time to generate invoices.
 Instead of office staff translating information on a customer estimate to an invoice when a job is complete — which, again, is time consuming and error prone — invoices can be automatically generated with all of the relevant information from the job.